Symptoms Disguised as a Diagnosis

 This is not a conspiracy theory about Kant's intentions.
 Kant genuinely believed in the categorical imperative.
 Mill genuinely believed in the utility calculus.
 The point is that the intellectual resources available to them, the questions they took to be central, and the answers they found satisfying were shaped by the social relations within which they thought.
 Kant could not conceive of a world without servants, without property hierarchy, without the patriarchal household — and the categorical imperative, which in principle demands that every person be treated as an end and never merely as a means, was systematically applied in ways that excluded women, the unpropertied, the colonized, and children from the full scope of its protection.
 This is not an inconsistency that a more rigorous Kantian could repair.
 It is a structural feature of a moral framework designed to operate within — and to legitimate — class-structured social life.

 The incoherence MacIntyre identifies is therefore real but misattributed.
 It is not the incoherence of a philosophical project that attempted tradition-independent moral reasoning and failed because such reasoning is impossible.
 It is the incoherence of a philosophical project that attempted to provide universalist justifications for a non-universal social order.
-The universalism was genuine — Kant really did mean "all rational beings" — but the application was systematically constrained by class commitments that the framework could not acknowledge without destroying itself.
 If you genuinely apply "treat every person as an end" without restriction, you arrive at conclusions incompatible with the wage relation, with patriarchal authority, with colonial domination, and with the property regime.
-The Enlightenment philosophers were not stupid.
-They sensed this, which is why they introduced restrictions (on who counts as fully rational, on what "consent" means, on the scope of "person") that saved the framework's compatibility with the social order at the cost of its internal consistency.
+The Enlightenment philosophers sensed this, which is why they introduced restrictions — on who counts as fully rational, on what "consent" means, on the scope of "person" — that saved the framework's compatibility with the social order at the cost of its internal consistency.

 MacIntyre reads this as evidence that the whole enterprise of tradition-independent moral reasoning is doomed.
 The alternative reading: the enterprise was never tradition-independent in the first place.
-It was the moral project of a specific class, in a specific historical moment, attempting to justify a specific set of social arrangements.
-Its failure tells us something about those arrangements — that they cannot be rationally justified in universalist terms — not about universalism as such.
+It was a set of philosophical projects, pursued across different national and intellectual contexts, that arrived at different conclusions but shared a common constraint: all had to remain roughly compatible with bourgeois social arrangements.
+Where philosophical consistency would have required challenging those arrangements — and it sometimes did, since thinkers like Kant and Mill occasionally followed their own logic further than was comfortable — the conclusions were treated as impractical utopianism or quietly set aside.[2]
+The failure of the enterprise tells us something about that constraint — that a social order combining formal equality with substantive hierarchy cannot be rationally justified in universalist terms — not about universalism as such.

 III.
 The material production of moral incoherence

-The companion essay develops the materialist alternative in detail; here a compressed version must suffice.2 Classed societies reorganize the integrated fabric of social reproduction — which in the species-typical pattern is collectively governed and multidimensional, addressing the full range of what human beings require — by separating it into institutionally distinct domains.
+The companion essay develops the materialist alternative in detail; here a compressed version must suffice.[3]
+Human social reproduction depends on multiple dimensions — subsistence, care, identity, participation, recognition — characteristically addressed within the same practices rather than separated across institutions.
+Classed societies reorganize this by separating it into institutionally distinct domains.
 The market addresses subsistence (partially, conditionally, through the wage).
 The state addresses protection (selectively, in ways calibrated to maintain the labor force and property relations).
 The family addresses affection and care (under patriarchal authority, in forms shaped by the economic dependence of women and children).
 Religious institutions address meaning and identity (in forms that legitimate hierarchy and discipline deviance).
 The professions address understanding and creation (gatekept by credentialing, organized to serve institutional interests).
 Each domain operates by its own logic, serves its own masters, and addresses a narrow range of needs — while the others are left to be filled by whatever is on offer.

 This reframing has a specific consequence for MacIntyre's narrative about the Enlightenment.
 He tells a story of progressive intellectual failure: the tradition provided moral coherence, the Enlightenment destroyed the tradition's teleological foundation, and the result was the emotivist chaos we inhabit.
 The materialist alternative tells a different story: moral coherence was never primarily a product of intellectual frameworks.
 It was a product of integrated social reproduction — practices in which the dimensions of human functioning were addressed together, under collective control, rather than separated into institutionally distinct domains governed by different class interests.
 The Aristotelian-Christian framework didn't produce moral coherence; it described and legitimated a social order that had a certain kind of coherence — feudal, hierarchical, oppressive in its own ways, but less internally fragmented than what followed.
 The moral incoherence of modernity is not the result of losing Aristotle.
 It is the result of a far more radical institutional separation of the domains of social life than any previous class society had achieved.

-The specific implication for MacIntyre's narrative is this.
-He thinks the crisis is that we lost a philosophical framework (teleology) that made moral reasoning coherent.
+MacIntyre thinks the crisis is that we lost a philosophical framework (teleology) that made moral reasoning coherent.
 The materialist alternative is that we lost — or rather, had forcibly reorganized — the material conditions under which moral experience could be coherent: the integrated practices in which multiple dimensions of need were addressed together.
 The philosophical incoherence is real, but it is a symptom of the material fragmentation, not its cause.
-Recovering Aristotelian teleology will not reintegrate the domains of social life that class relations have separated — and reintegrating those domains does not require Aristotelian teleology.
+And the coherence MacIntyre wants to recover was never as innocent as his narrative implies: Aristotelian Athens grounded its teleology in a social order that excluded slaves, women, and manual laborers from full humanity, and Thomistic Christianity provided the moral architecture for feudal hierarchy.
+These were not frameworks that happened to coexist with class rule — they were frameworks whose coherence depended on naturalizing the class arrangements they described.[4]
+Recovering Aristotelian teleology will not reintegrate the domains of social life that class relations have separated — and reintegrating those domains does not require a framework whose prior coherence was purchased at that price.

-This is the core of the disagreement, and it is worth considering the strongest response MacIntyre could offer — because if it succeeds, the materialist reframing would be a useful supplement to his argument rather than a replacement for it.
-MacIntyre would likely argue that the institutional separation itself required philosophical legitimation, and that the Enlightenment project provided it.
-The market economy needed a moral framework that centered individual autonomy, rational choice, and formal equality; the Enlightenment provided one.
-On this reading, the material and the philosophical are not rival explanations but complementary ones: the material base and the ideological superstructure, in something close to the classical Marxist formulation.
+There is a response MacIntyre could offer that would, if it succeeded, reduce the materialist argument to a useful supplement rather than a fundamental challenge.
+He could argue that the institutional separation described above did not happen on its own — it required philosophical legitimation, and the Enlightenment project provided it.
+The market economy needed a moral framework that centered individual autonomy, rational choice, and formal equality; the Enlightenment philosophers supplied one.
+On this reading, the material reorganization and the philosophical project are not rival explanations for moral incoherence but complementary ones: the material base produced the separation, and the philosophical superstructure made it seem rational.
+If this is right, MacIntyre's account of intellectual history would still be essential — it would explain the legitimation even if it missed the underlying cause.

 IV.
 MacIntyre's false conclusion and the escape from it

 This claim comes from somewhere.
 It is produced within intellectual traditions — Marxist political economy, development economics, evolutionary anthropology, comparative psychology — each of which has its own history, its own internal debates, its own characteristic limitations.
 It would be incoherent to deny this while insisting that other frameworks are shaped by their social origins.
 The question is whether a claim's origin within a tradition confines its validity to that tradition.
 Physics developed within specific intellectual communities with specific metaphysical commitments, but the orbit of Mars is not tradition-dependent.
 A tradition that organizes its agriculture in ways that deplete the soil will face crop failure regardless of how sophisticated its theological or philosophical self-correction becomes.
 The soil does not care about the tradition's epistemology.
-Neither do the oxytocin pathways.
+Neither do the neurochemical systems that regulate human bonding and aggression.

-The relevant criterion for comparing traditions is therefore not only intellectual — which tradition resolves more of its own conceptual problems, which can better explain the failures of its rivals — but material: which tradition's organization of social life copes more adequately with the resistance of a shared material world?
-That world includes human bodies with species-typical requirements, ecosystems with carrying capacities, and energy flows with thermodynamic constraints.
+The relevant criterion for comparing traditions is therefore not only intellectual — which tradition resolves more of its own conceptual problems, which can better explain the failures of its rivals — but material: which tradition's way of organizing social life actually works, given that human bodies have species-typical requirements, ecosystems have carrying capacities, and energy flows have thermodynamic constraints?
 No tradition can theorize these away.
 A tradition can redescribe crop failure as divine punishment, but the crops are still dead.
 A tradition can redescribe the pathologies produced by systematic need-frustration as moral weakness, but the pathologies persist.
 Material resistance does not provide a view from nowhere — it is always perceived and interpreted within some framework — but it provides a constraint on what any framework can sustain in practice, and that constraint is what makes comparison possible without requiring a tradition-independent standpoint.

 MacIntyre's strongest objection targets the is/ought gap.
 Biological facts about needs don't generate moral obligations without mediating commitments.
 To move from "these needs exist" to "these needs ought to be met" requires a normative framework — and MacIntyre argues that every such framework is tradition-dependent.

 Oxytocin does not promote prosociality in general.
 It promotes parochial prosociality — empathy and cooperation for those perceived as belonging to one's group, hostility toward those perceived as outside it.
 This coupling is not incidental.
 It appears in chimpanzee intergroup conflict (Samuni et al. 2016) and in experimentally induced human intergroup competition (Zhang et al. 2019).
-The biology that produces solidarity is the same biology that produces atrocity.
+The neurochemical system that enables solidarity within a group is the same system that enables coordinated violence against outsiders.

-The empathic response to perceived need — Rosenberg's insight that encountering another's needs can be experienced as an invitation to contribute — is real, and it is prior to moral reasoning.
+The empathic response to perceived need — the experience of encountering another's needs as an invitation to contribute rather than as a burden — is real, and it is prior to moral reasoning.
 But it operates within the scope of perceived in-group membership.
 For those perceived as out-group, the same needs can trigger indifference, contempt, or in extreme cases a failure to register as social information at all (Harris & Fiske 2009).
 The is/ought bridge exists, but it has a built-in boundary: it extends to those we perceive as belonging with us, and its default scope is set by proximity, kinship, reciprocity, and shared participation in cooperative activity.

 What distinguishes the human species is not the presence of universal empathy but the unusual flexibility of these boundaries.
 Cooperative breeding and alloparenting — the dependence on non-kin for infant care that is characteristic of Homo sapiens — produced a species whose in-group boundaries are wider and more negotiable than those of other social primates.
 The scope of empathic extension in humans is not fixed by kinship or proximity alone; it is responsive to material conditions, social organization, and shared activity.
 This flexibility is the biological foundation on which the argument rests — not a guarantee of universal solidarity, but a capacity for wider solidarity than any given social order may permit.

-MacIntyre's is/ought objection therefore misses the mark, but not for the reason the naive version of the empathy argument suggests.
+MacIntyre's is/ought objection therefore misses the mark.
 The bridge from biological need to moral responsiveness is real and pre-traditional — but it is parochially distributed by default, and its scope is a function of material conditions, not philosophical commitment.
 The question is not whether a tradition supplies the normative force (MacIntyre) or whether biology supplies it directly (the naive reading).
 The question is: what material conditions determine the scope of the group within which the biologically grounded empathic response operates?
 Class societies answer this question by narrowing and rigidifying boundaries.
 The alternative is to construct material conditions — integrated need-fulfillment, collective governance of social reproduction, permeable and participation-based rather than classification-based group membership — under which the boundaries are wider and more fluid.
 This is an organizational task, not a philosophical one, and it does not require either Kantian universalism or MacIntyrean tradition.
 It requires understanding what the species is capable of and what constrains that capacity.

 One further implication bears directly on MacIntyre's positive program.
 If in-group bonding and out-group hostility are neurochemically coupled — two expressions of the same system — then any program that intensifies communal solidarity without attending to its effects on those outside the community is, predictably, also intensifying the conditions for exclusion and violence.
 This is not a contingent risk that sufficient virtue might manage.
 It is a biological tendency that MacIntyre's framework, by focusing exclusively on internal goods, is structurally incapable of addressing.
 The insistence on need-universality is therefore not a philosophical preference imported from outside.
 It is a necessary corrective to a biological tendency that tight-knit, tradition-bearing communities will predictably reinforce.